 “This is the first time I have drank water at the hospital, it is very nice.”

 “This water will be nice in the winter; while I am waiting for the doctor I can drink hot water.”

 “With this (filter) I don’t have to buy bottled water, it’s right here.”

 A week after the installation I gave maintenance training to the two workers placed in charge of the dispenser as well as the office staff in charge of re-supplying the filters.
-This filter unit has high quality parts thus shouldn’t require much maintenance.
-Changing the filters is the only regular procedure to insure the clean water.
+This filter unit has high-quality parts thus shouldn’t require much maintenance.
+Changing the filters is the only regular procedure to ensure clean water.
 All of the other parts are designed for years of use.

 The next phase of this project is advertising and telling the community as a whole about this water filter.
 The filter purification descriptions will be printed and posted beside the filter.
 This will allow for easy readability when people are getting water.